Research

 Presented at the 2025 Midwest Political Science Association Conference

 Abstract: This paper explores the question of what corporations and non-profits lobbied on the legislation and why they did so.
 While substantial literature explores corporate lobbying on industry-related legislation that has financial implications for the corporation, little is known about why organizations engage in lobbying on election reform legislation.
 This paper examines public (letter-writing advocacy) and private (traditional) lobbying on two recent pieces of election reform legislation: the Electoral Count Reform and Presidential Transition Improvement Act of 2022 (ECRA) and the John R. Lewis Voting Rights Advancement Act of 2021 ( JRLVRAA).
 The ECRA was designed to address ambiguities within the Electoral Count Act of 1887 that resurfaced during the 2020 election.
-The JRLVRAA was designed to restore and strengthen parts of the Voting Rights Act of 1965 that the Supreme Court struck down in Shelby vs. Holder (2013).
+The JRLVRAA was designed to restore and strengthen parts of the Voting Rights Act of 1965 that the Supreme Court struck down in Shelby v.
+Holder (2013).
 This paper explores the intricate landscape of corporate lobbying surrounding the ECRA and JRLVRAA, examining whether corporate positions align with partisan giving patterns, utilizing logistic regressions.
-The results reveal that the partisan alignment of employee contributions consistently predicts both public lobbying on the JRLVRAA and private (traditional) lobbying on the ECRA.
-Firms that engage in higher levels of total lobbying are also more likely to engage in traditional lobbying on the ECRA, but the relationship with public advocacy on the JRLVRAA is weaker.
+The results reveal that the partisan alignment of employee contributions consistently predicts both public lobbying on the JRLVRAA and private (traditional) lobbying on both bills.
+Firms that engage in higher levels of total lobbying are also more likely to engage in traditional lobbying on both bills again, but the relationship with public advocacy on the JRLVRAA is weaker.
 Together, these results highlight how corporate involvement in electoral reform reflects not only industry interests but also broader partisan dynamics, raising important questions about the role of business in safeguarding—or strategically navigating—democratic institutions.